gytdau/directory/content/home/essays/how-to-live.md

----
-type: essay
-subtitle: The first principles of a life well lived.

----

 When you look hard enough at the actions you take, and start questioning everything, things can start to break down.
 What are we working towards?
 What kind of a future do we want?
 How can we make ourselves happier?
 There are a lot of questions, and practical wisdom doesn't answer our questions well.